xmartlabs/xmartlabs.github.io/_drafts/2015-04-16-XLForm-hiding-rows.md

 ------------

-[XLForm] allows you to define dependencies between rows so that if the value of one row is changed, the behaviour of another one changes automatically.
+[XLForm] allows you to define dependencies between rows so that if the value of one row is changed, another row can be automatically set to invisible or disabled.

 The XLFormRowDescriptor and the XLFormSectionDescriptor both have a property called hidden which is an `id` object and which will define if the row or section should be shown or hidden.
 The property can be set with a NSPredicate, a NSString or a BOOL contained in a NSNumber.
 When a NSString is set, a NSPredicate will be generated taking the string as format string.
 In order for this to work the string has to be sintactically correct.